hbwhbwhbw/FirstAmendment/2022Spring_Readings.md

 ## Class 12 - February 28, 2022

+NYT v.
+Sullivan plus notes (CB 76-82)
+Note on Berisha v.
+Lawson (Supp.
+24-25)
+The Scope of New York Times (CB 83-84)
+Gertz v.
+Welch (CB 85-89), Dun & Bradstreet (CB 89-90)

 ###  1.4 Privacy Torts (CB 90-97)

-read all, but we will not discuss Zacchini v.
-Scripps-Howard (CB 92-93) in class
+read all, but we will not discuss in class

 1.4 IIED (CB 97-103)